edgexfoundry/edgex-examples/deployment/raspberry-pi-4/30_install_edgex.md

 # With these criteria, we will use "docker-compose-no-secty-arm64.yml".

 # This command launches the stack but might take couple minutes depends on the network.
-$ docker-compose -f docker-compose-no-secty-arm64.yml up -d
+$ docker compose -f docker-compose-no-secty-arm64.yml up -d ...
-...
 Creating edgex-ui-go       ... done
 Creating edgex-redis       ... done